Felipe Valencia

-Felipe Valencia (born March 1, 2005) is an American soccer player who plays as a winger.
+Felipe Valencia (born March 1, 2005) is an American soccer player who most recently played as a winger for USL League Two club Lexington II.

 Career

 Fort Lauderdale CF

 Valencia made his league debut for the club on August 8, 2020, in a 2–1 away victory over Tormenta FC.
 On August 19, 2020, he scored his first professional goal against North Texas SC in a 3–2 home victory.
 At the age of 15 years, five months, 18 days, Valencia became the youngest goalscorer in USL history, surpassing the record previously set by Alphonso Davies.

 Inter Miami

 On December 18, 2020, it was announced that Valencia would join Inter Miami in 2021 as their first ever homegrown player.
 Valencia's contract option was declined by Miami following their 2024 season.